 The possibility of creating your visa application online and having the completed and printed form electronically scanned through a barcode during the appointment with the service provider (VFS Global) contributes significantly to reducing the processing time.
 Therefore please use the electronic application form “VIDEX” .

+You can apply for the visa 6 months prior to your trip.
 The visa application must be submitted personally by the applicant to the nearest service provider with all necessary documents.
 Biometric data (fingerprints) are collected if this has not been done before by any Schengen Mission in the past 59 months.
 In that case, appearing in person is not required.
 You can submit your application for a Schengen Visa at one of the visa acceptance centres in Riyadh, Al-Khobar and Jeddah.

 The service provider supports you during the visa process.
 It accepts your application, checks it for completeness, collects the visa and service fees, forwards it to the responsible German mission and then returns your passport to you.
 The service provider has no influence on the decision made by the Embassy or Consulate General regarding your application or any additional documents requested.